 This does not make sense.
-The arbitration decision in the Floyd Landis case just was released with a 2-1 decision against Floyd.
-The panel ruled that the French lab did not follow World Antidoping Guidlines in testing Floyd’s samples.
+The arbitration decision in the Floyd Landis case was just released with a 2-1 decision against Floyd.
+The panel ruled that the French lab did not follow World Antidoping Guidelines in testing Floyd’s samples.
 They further ruled that “if the practice is continued that future results would be overturned.”

 Huh?
 So future results by the same lab using the same flawed procedures would be overturned but these ones would be accepted?

 To the uninitiated, after bonking on Stage 16 in the Tour de Farce, Floyd rode away to a victory the next day.
 While he was hailed as having ridden one of the great races ever, the truth was he rode well — but not like Superman.
 The teams that should have organized early and chased failed to do so which allowed him to open a nine-minute lead on them.